AmrDeveloper/Amun/docs/reference/type_alias.md

-Jot has support for type alias to make your code simpler, more readable
+Amun has support for type alias to make your code simpler, more readable

 It easy to declare type alias with syntax inspired from declaring variables